Insurance

 • Affiliation fees should be paid online or forwarded to Mountaineering Ireland within 1 month.

 • Non-members are welcome to participate on a maximum of 3 “taster” sessions / walks / climbs.
+Affiliated clubs are covered where guests who may be interested in joining a club attend initial taster sessions (maximum of 3 taster sessions allowed.)
 A register of guests must be maintained by the club.
-If they wish to carry on they must join the club. ***For cover to apply it is essential their name is properly recorded and the documents retained.
-They must be affiliated to Mountaineering Ireland on their 4th visit.
+If they wish to carry on after 3 sessions they must join the club.

 • Members should be reminded and recognise that our activities can be dangerous and may result in personal injury or death.
 Participants should be aware of and accept these risks and be responsible for their own actions and involvement.